toontran/toontran.github.io/_pages/about.md

 Specifically, I'm looking at **theoretical deep learning** frameworks such as [Tensor Programs](https://www.microsoft.com/en-us/research/people/gregyang/), [Neural Tangent Kernels](https://www.inference.vc/neural-tangent-kernels-some-intuition-for-kernel-gradient-descent/), or data-dependent two-layer networks to approach *memorization* in neural networks.
 Memorization is referred to here as both tendency to memorize noise (overfit) and statistical features (causing lower performance on distribution shift).

 Previously, I did research on **language models for theorem proving**.
 Specifically, I examined the ability of the neural network GPT-2 to incrementally learn to prove math statements from its own mistakes in Lean, an Interactive Theorem Prover for doing math on computers.
-Finding my model does not respond well to distribution shift, I turned towards more fundamental aspect of deep learning.
+Finding my model does not respond well to distribution shift, I decided to dive into the fundamentals of deep learning.

 In another previous research, I looked into **automatic echocardiography segmentation** using CNNs.
 My model also exhibit memorization, making it hard to generalize across different datasets.